bayleeadamoss/zazu-fallback/readme.md

 module.exports = searches
 ```

 To add an icon, place a 256x256 png in the `.zazu/plugins/tinytacoteam/zazu-fallback/assets` with the same name as your custom search.
-In this case: `gcache.png`.
+In this case it would be: `gcache.png`.

 Next, add a line for your search in `.zazurc.json`: